 Zion National Park Trails

-When approaching Zion National Park from either the south or the east, stunning mountains of sandstone stand in solitude and silence.
+When approaching Zion National Park from either the south or the east, stunning mountains of sandstone rise in solitude and silence.
 The rock scene in Zion gathers like a stone fortress, forming one of the most spectacular National Parks of all time.
-Uplift, erosion and other geological factors have, through time, unintentionally made a hikers Mecca in Zion.
+Uplift, erosion and other geological factors have, through time, unintentionally made a hikers mecca in Zion.
 From the classic trails, along the six-mile road into Zion Canyon, to the routes found along the exciting and spiraling Zion-Mt Carmel Highway, few places can compare.
 Combine the scenic drives with hiking trails for an exceptional trip.
 Hiking in Zion raises this park to a level that astounds!
 Angels Landing is one of the best trails in the National Park System.
 It's just daring enough to make thrill seekers happy, yet tame enough that the trail sees a line of hikers throughout the day.

 For a spectacular Southwest Vacation,